Mona Lisa

 The Mona Lisa, painted by Leonardo da Vinci around 1503, stands as a symbol of art and mystery.
 Valued today at nearly $1 billion, it’s more than just a painting—it’s an enigma.
 From her famous smile to the rumours about her identity, the Mona Lisa has captivated millions.
 But why is this portrait so celebrated, and what secrets does it hold?
 Let’s dive into the mysterious layers of the Mona Lisa to uncover its fascinating secrets.

-Who Is the Woman in the Mona Lisa?
+Secrets behind the Woman in the Mona Lisa?

 The identity of the Mona Lisa’s subject has intrigued historians for centuries.
 Italian artist Giorgio Vasari, who documented Leonardo’s life, first claimed in 1550 that the woman was Lisa Gherardini, the wife of a wealthy silk merchant, Francesco Giocondo.
 This theory has since gained credibility, with evidence found in Italian archives proving a connection between da Vinci’s family and the Giocondos.
 This led to her name “Mona Lisa,” derived from the Italian “Madonna Lisa” (Lady Lisa).
 After marriage, she became “La Gioconda” (the joyful one), which matches her subtle, mysterious smile.